tweedegolf/symfony-okoa/README.md

 you have the docker client and docker-compose installed and then simply run `docker-compose up` to start it.

-If your platform is not Linux, you can use the specially configured vagrant box also available.
+If you have a configuration for which it is not possible to run docker (or for which docker is too slow to run this project), you can choose to run this project using vagrant.
 This will start up a linux machine that allows you to run docker-compose as best as possible for this project.
 To use that simply run `vagrant up` and login to the virtual machine using `vagrant ssh`.
 You can then use `docker-compose up` as if it was your local machine.

-To install vagrant, virtualbox and the required plugins on OSX you can use:
+To install vagrant and virtualbox on OSX you can use:

     brew cask install vagrant virtualbox
-    vagrant plugin install vagrant-vbguest

 ## Running
-A vagrant virtual machine may be started by running
+You can start the containers by running

     docker-compose up

-If working on Windows and/or OSX and the available docker does not work sufficiently or you don't want to install docker, you can use

-    vagrant up
-    vagrant ssh
-    docker-compose up
+Alternatively when using vagrant, you can use

+    bin/vagrant
-Alternatively you can use `bin/vagrant` to start the VM, login to the VM and start the containers at the same time.

-Issueing these commands will start up all required services and forward ports to localhost.
+This will start the VM, log you in to the VM and run `docker-compose up` to start the services.
+Issueing either of these commands will start up all required services and forward ports to localhost (all these services are available on localhost):

 - *PostgreSQL*: configured to allow access by any user defined (by default the `tg` username is available).
 The PostgreSQL instance is available on